Donald Trump Is ‘Moving Closer To Impeachment’, Says House Speaker Nancy Pelosi

 The remarks are Pelosi’s strongest words yet on the topic of impeachment.

-For years now, Pelosi has deflected talk of impeachment, saying that her Democrat colleagues in Congress should focus on their own agendas for improving the lot of everyday Americans, rather than focusing on impeaching Trump, which she saw as a losing battle anyway.
-At the very least, she said, the House should wait until the Mueller investigation had played out.
+For years now, Pelosi has deflected talk of impeachment, saying that her Democrat colleagues in Congress should focus on their own agendas for improving the lot of everyday Americans.
+Pelosi would prefer this positive efforts to focusing on impeaching Trump, something which she seemed hesitant about.
+At the very least, she had said, the House should wait until the Mueller investigation had played out.

-And even after her party took control of the House of Representatives, where articles of impeachment must be filed according to the Constitution, she was loathe to mention the I-word.
+And even after her party took control of the House of Representatives — where articles of impeachment must be filed, according to the Constitution — she was loathe to mention the I-word.

 Pelosi’s words, however, don’t shed any light on when, or if, anyone in the House will file articles of impeachment.
 And even if articles of impeachment are introduced, it remains unclear on whether or not a majority of representatives would vote to impeach.